 Interface Settings UART1 output 38400 baud, 8 bits, no parity bit, 1 stop bit.
 NMEA protocol with GGA, GLL, GSA, GSV, RMC, VTG, TXT messages are output by default.
 UBX protocol is enabled by default but no output messages are enabled by default.
 RTCM 3.3 protocol output is not supported.
 UART1 input 38400 baud, 8 bits, no parity bit, 1 stop bit.
 UBX, NMEA and RTCM 3.3 input protocols are enabled by default.
+SPARTN input protocol is enabled by default.
 UART2 output 38400 baud, 8 bits, no parity bit, 1 stop bit.
-UBX protocol cannot be enabled.
+UBX protocol is disabled by default.
+It can be enabled as an output protocol from firmware version HPS 1.30 onwards.
+It cannot be enabled as an output protocol on any of the previous firmware versions and will not output UBX messages.
 RTCM 3.3 protocol output is not supported.
 NMEA protocol is disabled by default.
 UART2 input 38400 baud, 8 bits, no parity bit, 1 stop bit.
-UBX protocol cannot be enabled and will not receive UBX input messages.
+UBX protocol is enabled by default from firmware version HPS 1.30 onwards.
+It can be enabled as an input protocol on firmware version 1.30.
+It cannot be enabled as an input protocol on any of the previous firmware versions and will not receive UBX input messages.
 RTCM 3.3 protocol is enabled by default.
+SPARTN protocol is enabled by default.
 NMEA protocol is disabled by default.
 USB Default messages activated as in UART1.
 Input/output protocols available as in UART1.
-12C Fully compatible with the I2C 1 industry standard, available for communication with an external host CPU or u-blox cellular modules, operated in slave mode only.
+I2C Available for communication in the Fast-mode with an external host CPU or u-blox cellular modules in slave mode only.
 Default messages activated as in UART1.
 Input/output protocols available as in UART1.
 Maximum bit rate 400 kb/s.
 SPI Allow communication to a host CPU, operated in slave mode only.
 Default messages activated as in UART1.
 Input/output protocols available as in UART1.
 SPI is not available unless D_SEL pin is set to low (see the D_SEL section).